hollaex/hollaex-apidoc/source/index.html.md

 --------- | -----------
-symbol | The currency pair symbol (hex-usdt) side | buy or sell order size | The amount of the order.
-For example in btc the unit is BTC type | limit or market order type price | Only should be used when type is limit.
+symbol | The currency pair symbol (hex-usdt) side | buy or sell order size | The amount of the order type | limit or market order type price | Only should be used when type is limit.
 In case of market price should not be used